 In Hot Water

-Use the in-room coffee maker for your hot water needs.
-I use our all the time… Yep, I make a cup of coffee for me (that is, if I’ve got my fave creamer in the fridge) and then brew a cup or two sans the coffee for the hot water!
+I use ours all the time… Yep, I make a cup of coffee for me (that is, if I’ve got my fave creamer in the fridge) and then brew a cup or two sans the coffee for the hot water!

 Keep it Clean